nicobees/freedom-label/docs/frontend/README.md

   - Freedom Blue (light) and Freedom Darker (dark).
 Theme implementation will be added in a dedicated story; variables should be extended there.
 - Icons must be stored as SVGs within the repo (e.g., `src/assets`).

+## Create Label Form (architecture)

+Location: `src/components/CreateLabelForm`

+Main pieces:

+- `LensSpecSection.tsx` – Renders the two-column Lens Specs UI inside the form.
+- `LensSpecColumn.tsx` – Column component bound to one side (left or right); includes an Enable toggle and a copy action to mirror values across sides.
+- `ManufacturingSection.tsx` – Description and date fields using shared field components.
+- `PatientInfoSection.tsx` – Name and Surname fields.
+- `fields/` – Reusable field components:
+  - `TextField.tsx`, `DateField.tsx`
+  - `FloatNumberField.tsx` – numeric input with optional sign select (`withSign`), used by PWR/CYL/ADD; supports controlled value and disabled state when needed.
+  - `CheckboxField.tsx` – only the box toggles (text is non-clickable) to avoid accidental changes.
+- `SubmitButton.tsx` – `PrintButton` subscribes to form state and enables only when not submitting, not pristine, and touched.
+- `defaultValues.ts` – Form default values used by sections and tests.

+Form hook and contexts:

+- `src/hooks/useCreateLabelForm.ts` creates the form with TanStack React Form v1 (`createFormHook`), exports `withForm` HOC and field components, and wires validators (Zod) with sensible debounce.
+- Test wrappers use a single `AppForm` instance to provide context in tests (see Testing section).

+Lens Specs UX:

+- Each side has an Enable toggle and a grid of fields (BC, DIA, PWR±, CYL±, AX, ADD±, SAG).
+- Copy actions: "Copy left → right" and "Copy right ← left" mirror values across sides.
+- When a side is disabled, its values are preserved for display and can be re-enabled later without losing them.

+### Validation

+File: `src/validation/schema.ts`

+- `LensSide` is a const object export (not a TS enum) for compatibility with the current TS config (`erasableSyntaxOnly`).
+Use `type LensSide = typeof LensSide[keyof typeof LensSide]`.
+- Lens Specs are modeled as a grid per side: `{ enabled: boolean, data?: LensSpecsData | null }` for both `left` and `right`.
+- `LabelDataSchema` is used for on-change/on-mount validation during editing.
+- `LabelDataSubmitSchema` transforms each side to `null` when disabled and enforces "at least one side" via `superRefine` at submit time.
+- Note: Avoid accessing `.shape` on a Zod schema after `superRefine` (it becomes a `ZodEffects`).
+Use explicit validators (e.g., `z.boolean()` for the enable toggle) and perform transforms at submit.

 ## Testing

 - Test runner: Vitest (jsdom environment).